John Klemmer: Biography

 He performed at the Newport and Monterey Jazz Festivals, Antibes Jazz Festival, Carnegie Hall, Tanglewood, and Montreux Jazz Festival plus TV shows the Midnight Special and Rock Concert.
-Klemmer has composed all songs for many of his albums, amassing a large and valuable publishing catalog, but he has also collaborated and co-written musically and as lyricist with many pop songwriters, such as David Batteau, with the UK hit "Walk In Love", recorded by The Manhattan Transfer, Danny O'Keefe, Clint Holmes, Pamela Oland, and many others.
-After another of his many controversial sabbaticals, he again changed musical direction by then moving to ABC/MCA Records briefly returning to his early R&B and pop roots.
+Klemmer has composed all songs for many of his albums, amassing a large publishing catalog, but he has also collaborated and co-written musically and as lyricist with many pop songwriters, such as David Batteau, with the UK hit "Walk In Love", recorded by The Manhattan Transfer, Danny O'Keefe, Clint Holmes, Pamela Oland, and many others.
+After another of his many sabbaticals, he again changed musical direction by then moving to ABC/MCA Records briefly returning to his early R&B and pop roots.
 Klemmer then went on to earn crossover appeal with his now landmark series of "Touch" recordings.
 Klemmer and the "Touch" series of recordings are regarded by many as paving the way and being "the founder" of the smooth jazz genre, some anointing him "The Ambassador of Cool".

 His continuous fast changing of musical directions throughout his career reportedly created some controversy, confusion and false speculative motivational assumptions and judgments from his earlier jazz purist audience, with the now historic "Touch" series of recordings.
 His managerial associations with noted former Doors manager Bill Siddons and with Faith Hill, Keith Urban, and James Taylor manager Gary Borman, helped Klemmer expose his music to a growing number of pop, rock, R&B and adult contemporary audiences.
 He toured extensively as headliner and with "package tours" with George Benson, and Herbie Hancock plus numerous TV appearances arranged by the William Morris Agency.
 He expanded his musical palette to include kalimba, flutes, keyboards, percussion and solo vocal.